-FINANCIAL STRATEGY FOR 2021/22 ONWARDS
+FINANCIAL STRATEGY FOR 2022/23 ONWARDS

-The Council approved its Medium term Financial Strategy for 2021/22 to 2023/24 in February 2021.
-This highlights some significant risks and uncertainties including the ongoing impact of the Covid-19 Pandemic, those associated with the scheme which localises income from business rates, and the future levels of funding from central government arising from the various reviews that are currently taking place.
+The Council approved its Medium term Financial Strategy for 2022/23 to 2024/25 in March 2022.
+This together with the subsequently approved Towns Fund Programme of Capital Expenditure makes provision for significant investment in the Borough.
+It also highlights some significant risks and uncertainties including the ongoing impact of the Covid-19 Pandemic, those associated with the scheme which localises income from business rates, and the future levels of funding from central government arising from the planned reforms.
 These could have a significant impact on the resources available and how resources are allocated within the sector in the future.
-Nevertheless, the Council has set out a strategy which balances the budget for the three year period but at the same time acknowledges that ongoing savings will be needed in the medium term in order to maintain financially sustainable.
+Nevertheless, the Council has set out a strategy which balances the budget for the three year period but at the same time acknowledges that, subject to the planned funding reforms, ongoing savings may be needed in the medium to longer term in order to maintain financially sustainable.

-The Council has a robust underlying financial position which provides a strong foundation of financial resilience during these unprecedented times.
+The Council has a robust underlying financial position which provides a strong foundation of financial resilience due to the significant uncertainties facing local authorities and current/emerging economic pressures.
 Further information in relation to the Medium Term Financial Strategy can be found on our website.